Skip to main content

 Low-Code Integration Designer

-When you build an integration, you can build it in the low-code designer, or as a TypeScript project in your favorite IDE using the Code-Native SDK.
-This article covers how to build an integration with the low-code designer.
+When building an integration, you can use either the low-code designer or create a TypeScript project in your favorite IDE using the Code-Native SDK.
+This article explains how to build an integration with the low-code designer.

-After creating a new integration or selecting one from your list of integrations, you will find yourself in the low-code integration designer.
+After creating a new integration or selecting one from your list of integrations, you'll find yourself in the low-code integration designer.
 Here, you can build, test, and publish integrations.

-1. Several configuration menus let you edit your integration's name, description, and other metadata, publish a version of your integration, add it to your integration marketplace, deploy an instance to a customer, and more.
+1. Configuration menus that let you edit your integration's name, description, and other metadata, publish versions, add integrations to your marketplace, deploy instances to customers and more.

-2. The step configuration drawer lets you configure steps of your integration, change runtime/webhook configuration, etc.
+2. A step configuration drawer that lets you configure integration steps and modify runtime/webhook settings.

-3. The testing drawer lets you run tests of your integration, supply your integration with sample payloads, and see results of your integration test runs.
+3. A testing drawer that lets you run integration tests, supply sample payloads, and view test results.

-4. The majority of the page is taken up by the integration editor pane.
-Here, you can add steps to your integration, create branches and loops, and generally arrange the flow of your integration.
-You can also create multiple flows - each flow has a trigger and series of steps to be executed.
+4. The integration editor pane, which occupies most of the page.
+Here, you can add steps to your integration, create branches and loops, and arrange the flow of your integration.
+You can also create multiple flows - each with its own trigger and series of steps to execute.

 Prismatic integration designer highlighting configuration drawer, testing drawer, version history drawer, and integration editor pane